 EUR/USD: US CPI and Core CPI

-The Bureau of Labor Statistics released US CPI data that came out in line with expectations of 0.2%.
+The Bureau of Labor Statistics released US CPI data that came better than expected of 0.4% compare with forecasted 0.3%.
 Note, that the US Core CPI was released at the same time with the US CPI.

-The European Single Currency depreciated against the US Dollar, following the US PPI and Core PPI release on Wednesday at 12:30 GMT.
-The EUR/USD exchange currency rate lost 4 pips or 0.03% during a minute, right after the release.
-The European Single Currency continued trading at the 1.1300 area against the US Dollar.
+The European Single Currency depreciated against the US Dollar, following the EU Main Refinancing Rate release on Wednesday at 11:45 GMT.
+The EUR/USD exchange currency rate lost 3 pips or 0.02% during a minute, right after the release.
+The European Single Currency continues trading at the 1.2760 area against the US Dollar.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.